overview/overview-server/znmeb-release/README.md

-# Building a Release Zipfile
+# Building an Overview Server Development Environment and  Release Zipfile

 1. Dependencies:
-    * On CompJournoStick 21, all the dependencies will be there.
+    * On CompJournoStick / Fedora 21, all the dependencies will be there.
+That's how I build them.
+Note that on CompJournoStick / Fedora 21, Java is 1.8.0, which throws some harmless errors about memory allocation.

+    Note also that CompJournoStick 21 will have an option to install an Overview Server developer environment.
+This is working now but I haven't had a chance to come up with some test document sets yet.

-    * On Fedora 20 and later, you will need
+    * On Fedora 20 you will need
         * java-1.7.0-openjdk-devel or later
         * postgresql-9.3 or later
         * gcc